Haiti Travel Guide

 During King Henri’s reign the palace was the site of opulent feasts.
 The palace featured extensive gardens, fountains and statues but was destroyed in 1842 by an earthquake.

 The easiest way to reach the palace is by taxi or ‘tap-tap’ from CAP.

 Another of King Henri’s grand projects, Citadelle Laferrière is a large mountaintop fortress located 27-km south of CAP and 8-km from Milot.
-It is the largest fortress in the Americas, and is listed by UNESCO as a World Heritage Site.
+It has the distinction of being the largest fortress in the Americas.

 The fortress was built by 20,000 workers between 1805 and 1820 as part of a system of fortifications designed to keep the newly independent country safe from French incursions.